At a Glance

 Two elective modules in the second and third semesters allow you to set your own priorities.

-Admission to the Master’s programme is conditional on successful completion of studies in related subjects, primarily in the areas of business or economics (but also industrial engineering and business information technology).
-Since the study programme is taught in both German and English, appropriate language skills are also required.
+Admission to the Master’s programme is conditional on successful completion of undergraduate studies in related subjects, primarily in the areas of business or economics (but also industrial engineering and business information technology).
+This means that at least 60 credit points (ECTS) must be from these areas.
+Since the study programme is taught in both German and English, appropriate language skills are also required (English B2, German C1).
+For questions regarding the language skills and the required evidence, please consult the Student Service Center or the International Office (contact information below).

-To be awarded the Master’s degree, you need a total of 300 credit points (ECTS), 90 credit points from the Master’s course and 210 credit points from your previous undergradute programme.
-If you have only obtained 180 credit points from your earlier undergraduate studies, you can make up the shortfall of 30 credit points during the Master’s study course by completing an internship or attending further modules.
+To be awarded the Master’s degree, you need a total of 300 credit points, 90 credit points from the Master’s course and 210 credit points from your previous undergraduate programme.
+If you only obtained 180 credit points from your earlier undergraduate studies, you can make up the shortfall of 30 credit points during the Master’s study course by completing an internship, studying a semester abroad or attending further modules.

-The Department's internship coordinator will also be pleased to help you in your search for an internship in Germany or abroad.
-The internship semester is a special opportunity to acquire additional ECTS points if necessary, e.g. if your Bachelor's degree is "only" worth 180 credit points.
+The Department's internship coordinator will be pleased to help you in your search for an internship in Germany or abroad.
+The internship semester – just like the semester abroad – is a special opportunity to acquire additional ECTS points if necessary, e.g. if your Bachelor’s degree is "only" worth 180 credit points.

 Instruction and instructors

 Along with its basic organisational conditions, the quality of the study programme crucially depends on the didactic skills of the lecturers and professors.
 Our team includes experienced professors, teachers for specific tasks and guest lecturers.
 Our strength lies in our ability to teach you the skills you will need to work in the professional world.
-In addition, project work and the Master's thesis give students an opportunity to learn the technique of academic work, particularly if they are considering enrolling in a doctoral programme at a later date.
+In addition, project work and the Master's thesis give you an opportunity to learn the technique of academic work and research; skills which are particularly useful if you want to tap into a new field of knowledge or if you are considering enrolling in a doctoral programme at a later date.

 We prefer the seminar style of instruction.
 This means that we seek an interactive exchange between teachers and students and resort to lectures only in exceptional cases.
 Instruction is given in both English and German.
 The complex subject matter is taught using small examples and case studies, and sometimes with e-learning tasks or the use of software (e.g. Excel, corporate strategic planning simulation).